Hands Together is Rated a 4-Star Charity for demonstrating strong financial health and commitment to accountability and transparency.

 What Your Donation Can Do

-You may make a credit card gift by clicking the Donate Now Buttons on main page or click DONATE NOW! below:
+You may make a credit card gift by clicking the Donate Now Button on our site.

 Or you send a gift by mail to: